x5e/gink/python/docs/examples.md

 ```

 ## Database Operations
-#### Bundling, comments, and bundles
+#### Bundling, comments, and commits
-A bundle is simply a collection of changes with an optional comment/message, like a bundle in Git.
+A bundle is simply a collection of changes with an optional comment/message, like a commit in Git.
 Without specifying a bundler object, Gink operations will immediately bundle the change in its own bundle, so you don't have to worry about always creating a new bundler, etc. However, if you do want to specify which changes go into a specific bundle (and when to bundle them), here is an example:
 ```python
 directory = Directory()
 bundler = Bundler(comment="example setting values in directory")